Yurihaia/element-ptr/README.md

     this cannot be asserted at compile time.

 3. This macro supports manipulating [`NonNull<T>`]s, and therefore any offsets could potentially cause the pointer to move to null, causing UB.
-This is almost always the same as #1, because a the address `0` can never be within bounds.
+This is almost always the same as #1, because the address `0` can never be within bounds.

 ## Syntax & Semantics